sf-wdi-31/html-css-review/resource.md

 #### Absolute and Relative Positioning

-Specifying `position:absolute` _removes the element from the document_ and places it exactly where you tell it to be.
+Specifying `position:absolute` _removes the element from the document_ and places it exactly where you tell it to be, in relation to its parent.

 ```css
 #square1 {